 Broad experience and tenure of its senior management.
-The 27 Senior Managing Directors in Blackstone Real Estate have been at the firm an average of 13 years, and have between 13 and 35 years of real estate experience.
+The 34 Senior Managing Directors in Blackstone Real Estate have been at the firm an average of 12 years, and have between 10 and 36 years of experience.
 The Senior Managing Directors have a long history of working together and oversee a deeply integrated global business that relies on regular communication, regular asset and strategy reviews with the entire global team and relocations of professionals among its offices in order to effectively instill Blackstone Real Estate's process and culture worldwide.

 A reputation for executing large, complicated transactions with speed and certainty.
 Historically Blackstone Real Estate has faced less competition in large-scale transactions with multiple layers of complexity, due to the small number of real estate firms that are able to manage such transactions.
 This has enabled Blackstone to acquire assets and portfolios at attractive valuations.
 We believe Blackstone has earned a reputation in the market as the preeminent buyer of large, complex transactions because it is decisive and can close quickly.
+We believe this capability has benefited us in our acquisitions to date, including our acquisitions of a student housing portfolio consisting of 10,610 beds (the "EdR Student Housing Portfolio") and a 64-million square foot income-generating, high quality, 95% leased industrial portfolio (the "Jupiter 12 Industrial Portfolio").